xioren/ImageGoblin/README.md

 # ImageGoblin

-#### changelog v0.2.9:
+#### changelog v0.3.0:
-+ changed extension identification from regex to header mimetypes
++ improvements to link identification
-+ improved imgur compatibility
++ temporary suspension of gzip handling until a better is implemented.
 + bug fixes
 + misc code clean up and improvements